 Personal health information is about you.
-It includes health information that identifies who you are and may include your contact information; your past, present or future health conditions; and the health care services that you receive.
+It includes health information that identifies who you are and may include your contact information; your past, present or future health conditions; and the health services you receive including medical, dental, mental health, substance use disorder, pharmacy, and other health services.
 It is important that you carefully review the information we are providing you.
 If you have any questions or if you prefer that we not use or disclose your personal health information in the manner that we describe, please contact the Health Services Administrator in your state:

-WISCONSIN 820 North Plankinton Avenue Milwaukee, Wisconsin 53203 414-225-1639 MISSOURI 2653 Locust Street St. Louis, Missouri 63103 855-751-8879
+WISCONSIN 820 North Plankinton Avenue Milwaukee, Wisconsin 53203 414-225-1639

+MISSOURI 2653 Locust Street St. Louis, Missouri 63103 855-751-8879 COLORADO 5250 Leetsdale Drive Denver, Colorado 80246 303-393-8050